Shajar87/Project_Portfolio/Superstore Sales Dashboard readme.md

 - 𝐏𝐚𝐲𝐦𝐞𝐧𝐭 𝐌𝐨𝐝𝐞𝐬: By examining the distribution of payment modes, we can gain insights into customer preferences and identify potential opportunities for partnerships or promotions with payment service providers.

-Top payment mode is-
+The top payment mode is-
 Cash on Delivery

-These findings provide actionable insights that can drive strategic decision-making, optimize operations, and boost profitability.
+These findings provide actionable insights to drive strategic decision-making, optimize operations, and boost profitability.

 **Recommendations:**